khalid-zein/project-manager-frontend/README.md

 <ol>
   <li>Every single repository should have a detailed README file explaining how to set up the codebase upon cloning/forking </li>
+  <li>You should have regular git commits, and the messages should be clear and concise.</li>
 </ol>